ybbxk/phalcon-pjax/README.md

-phalcon-pjax
+Phalcon PJAX
 ============

-Test project to experiment with Phalcon and jQuery PJAX.
+A demo project to test out the idea of using Phalcon with jQuery PJAX.